marfis/alexa-proxy/README.md

 Rename config.sample.yml to config.yml.

-Whithin this file, you can configure
+Within this file, you can configure

-* Endpoints
+* Endpoint
 * Custom headers

 ## Deploy